google/WebFundamentals/src/site/resources/written-guide/index.markdown

 {% include modules/toc.liquid %}

+## IA

+Anything linked to from the main menu is a "landing page".
+A landing page is a collection of sections.
+A section is a grouping a guides.
+A guide is an individual piece of content.

+A landing page will link to a section detail page, but also a list of the guides in that section.

+A section has an index page that gives a high-level summary of the guides and a list of the guides.
+It will include a video introducing the topic

 ## Capitalization and naming
   * Across the site, for hyphenated words, capitalize as if the hyphens weren't there (e.g., "Multi-Device" and "Peer-to-Peer").